 Attendance & Participation: To speak is to do.
 Much like a dance or sport class, this is a practice-based course so your attendance at each class meeting is required.
 Public speaking, by definition necessitates your participation in and with a particular public.
 For the purposes of this course, the adjective public, means our classroom and your classmates.
 Your class participation grade will be determined based on in-class discussion, exercises, and analysis of in-class presentations throughout the semester.
-In order to ensure the collective classroom climate necessary for successful public speaking your classmates and I need to be able to trust on an audience to be present and engaged.
+In order to ensure the collective classroom climate necessary for successful public speaking your classmates and I need to be able to trust in an audience to be present and engaged.
 I will take attendance every day at the start of class.
 You are granted 3 no-questions-asked absences (this includes illness, car trouble, family emergencies, funerals, vacations, hangovers etc.) after which you will lose 20 points off of your final grade for each absence (so 4 absences result in a 20-point deduction, 5 a 40-point deduction and so on).
-If you have perfect attendance for the entire semester (meaning you are on time and present for each assigned class period) you will receive 50 extra credit points on the final exam.
-This is extra credit so there are NO EXCEPTIONS.
-I reserve the right to revoke this opportunity for everyone if it becomes a source of contention.
-You are either present every day or you are not..
-If you are late 3 times you lose your opportunity for the extra credit.
-(See syllabus contract for further details regarding this opportunity.)
+For every absence you do not use you will receive 10 pts on your final exam.
+So if you have perfect attendance you will receive 30 pts on your final exam in the course.
+I reserve the right to revoke this opportunity if it becomes a source of contention.

 Contacting your instructor: The best way to reach me outside of class is via email.
 Please keep in mind that this is my place of business and be respectful of my time.
 Like many of you, I check my email often but please do not expect me to respond to you in a text-message like fashion.
 During the work week I will respond to you within 24 hours.
 While I will usually respond over the weekend, I do not guarantee it.
 Please note: my email and office hours are not to be used in lieu of attending class or paying attention to lectures and instructions.
 I have over 120 students.
-If I respond to your email a prewritten form messagei, that is my friendly way of saying, "You should know the answer to that question.
+If I respond to your email a prewritten form message, that is my friendly way of saying, "You should know the answer to that question.
 I either made it clear in class or I feel like it is your responsibility to figure out the the answer for yourself."
-If you receive such an email, feel free to stop by my office or approach in person for clarification.
+If you receive such an email, feel free to stop by my office or approach me in person for clarification.

 Technology Policy: The goal of all course policies is to help create a successful course experience for you.
 This includes your ability to learn course material and to do so in a supportive classroom environment.
 As such, use of technology is prohibited to devices that aid in student learning.
 There are few public spaces left where we are safe to experiment, try things out, and make mistakes without fear of being immortalized forever on the internet.
 You will be asked to consider topics you may not have thought much about before.
 Thus, you may likely say something that, upon further reflection, you might not say again.
-Thus, students are also not allowed to record other students in the course.
+Thus, students are also not allowed to record other students in the course unless given explicit authorized permission.